didip/didip.github.io/markdown/posts/1434380433653410969-why-go-is-beating-the-averages.md

 ### 4. Production ready

-In most cases, Go performance is on par with Java and it consumes an order of magnitude less memory.
+* In most cases, Go performance is on par with Java and it consumes an order of magnitude less memory.

+* Go forcing you to handle error immediately is great!
+Surprising exceptions, that only happen in production, is a thing of the past.

 ## The blub paradox